Skip to main content

 • Quick links - links to external team resources

-• Blueprints - available to Enterprise accounts that have purchased the Agile Accelerator
+• Blueprints - available to Enterprise accounts that have purchased the Agility Accelerator

 To view your teams or create a new team, log into the Lucid home page and select your personal space in the top left corner.